 Health Benefits of Gooseberries

-Nevertheless, they provide adequate vitamin C and for instance the cape gooseberry content (20 -50 mg per 100mg) is comparable to that of other common fruits (mango: 15 – 36mg, orange: 50mg per 100g).1
+Nevertheless, they provide adequate vitamin C and for instance the cape gooseberry content (2 -50 mg per 100mg) is comparable to that of other common fruits (mango: 15 – 36mg, orange: 50mg per 100g) but lesser compared to that of guavas.1

 Vitamin C is also known to enhance the immunity system of the body.4